realm/realm-dart/test/README.md

     * Don't forget to Copy the new token.

     * Then run the following commands:
-      - For MacOS anf Linux:
+      - For MacOS and Linux:
       ```sh
         $ export CR_PAT=YOUR_TOKEN
         $ echo $CR_PAT | docker login ghcr.io -u USERNAME --password-stdin